Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <img width = "800" src="images/URP_image007.png">

-<center><small>↑ Under the environment of Universal Render Pipeline, the UTS2 v.2.0.7.5 material for the legacy pipeline is not correctly rendered as like in the left figure, but when the shader is switched to "Universal Render Pipeline/Toon", it comes to be correctly displayed.</small></center>
+<center><small>↑ Under the environment of Universal Render Pipeline, the UTS2 v.2.0.7.5 material for the legacy pipeline is not correctly rendered as like in the left figure, but when the shader is switched to **Universal Render Pipeline/Toon**, it comes to be correctly displayed.</small></center>

 ## Sellection of Workflow Mode